The best places to travel in June

 Lastly, allow time to explore the coastline around these parts.
 Follow the surreally seafront promenade El Palmeras de las Sorpresas to the restaurants and shops of Muelle Uno (Pier One).

-Just past Málaga’s lighthouse you’ll find the city’s beaches, with Malagueta just a short walk from the centre.
+Just past Málaga’s lighthouse you’ll find the city’s beaches, with Malagueta just a short walk from the center.

 In the market for a shorter trip?
-Book our customisable weekend getaway in Malaga itinerary, or hone your plan by wising up on the best things to do in Malaga.
+Check out our customizable 7-day Spain itineraries, or hone your plan by exploring the best things to do in Malaga.

 Where to stay: located near Guadalmar Beach, Málaga Picasso Hotel punches above its 3-star rating.